 • Focus on users, not specific result types

 This means that Google's official position is that the best approach to AI Overview visibility is following existing quality guidelines rather than attempting to reverse-engineer AI Overview selection.
+Understanding what is AEO in marketing helps contextualize these practices within broader digital strategies.

 Implementation Framework Based on Official Guidance